CER-REC/conditions/app/components/StreamGraph/README.md

 * Displays a dynamic title for what the Stream Graph is showing
 * Handles user interaction with the crosshairs

+## Data Requirements

+* Placeholder for 0 values
+* Colour value
+* Needs to be ordered from largest to smallest for streams to stack properly

 ## Interaction Requirements

 ** Stream graph interactions are still pending full approval from the NEB